ovh/docs/pages/platform/ai/training_tuto_02_build_custom_image/guide.en-gb.md

 >
 >Note that it is not mandatory to specify a `CMD` instruction within the `Dockerfile`.
 This is only to simplify the user's experience.
 >
->For example, if our `main.py` file has parameters that we would like to customize, rather than fixing them in our Docker image, we would remove the `CMD` option from the `Dockerfile`, and we would use the following command when launching the AI Training job:
+>For example, if our `main.py` file has parameters that we would like to customize, rather than fixing them in our Docker image, we would remove the `CMD` option from the `Dockerfile` and we would use the following command when launching the AI Training job:
 >
 >     -- bash -c 'python /workspace/main.py arg1 arg2'
 >